 What Makes Chronic Sinusitis “Chronic”?

-Chronic rhinosinusitis (CRS) is a challenging disease for general practitioners, partly because of its poorly understood pathophysiology and partly because of its limited treatment options, which remain to be mostly antibiotics.
+Chronic rhinosinusitis (CRS), more commonly known as chronic sinusitis, is a challenging disease for general practitioners.
+This is partly because of its poorly understood pathophysiology and limited treatment options, which remain to be mostly antibiotics.
 It affects approximately 35 million adults and 6 million children.
 Chronic sinusitis is when a patient suffers from symptoms more than 12 weeks per year.
 It is also common for patients to return to a physician multiple times when 1st and 2nd line antibiotics do not work.

-When experiencing chronic rhinosinusitis (“CRS”), it is difficult to understand why the infection reoccurs so often, even after multiple antibiotic treatments and/or surgery.
+When experiencing chronic sinusitis, it is difficult to understand why the infection reoccurs so often, even after multiple antibiotic treatments and/or surgery.
 One reason for this is the possible co-infection of a virus or the colonization of fungus in the sinuses.
 In 1999, The Mayo Clinic published a study where Allergic fungal sinusitis was diagnosed in 94 (93%) of 101 consecutive surgical cases with CRS.
-This study was based on histo-pathologic findings and culture results.
+This study was based on histopathologic findings and culture results.

 A later publication by many of the same researchers in 2006 focused on the role of airborne fungi in CRS.
 This paper described the process where fungi trigger an immune reaction in sinus tissue causing inflammation and mucous production.
 The immune system then reacts to the fungi by deploying eosinophils.
 The eosinophils are released at levels far exceeding those needed to remove the fungi.
 This increased inflammation results in damage to the sinus tissue lining .
 When a disruption occurs due to the immune reaction, damage to the smooth endothelial lining, creates cavities in the sinus.
 It is these cavities where bacteria (staphylococcus aureus, locally found on the skin, hair, and in the nose) binds to the surface of the fungi.
 This creates a protective matrix around the fungi, called biofilm.
 This matrix attracts additional bacteria and pathogens.